Castux/SnakeEyes/docs.md

 ## Automatic conversion

-Throughout the library, wherever a `Die` object is expected, one can provide a single value instead (number, string or boolean), and it will be converted to a `Die` object with that single outcome.
+Throughout the library, wherever a `Die` object is expected, one can provide a single value instead (number, string, boolean or array of numbers), and it will be converted to a `Die` object with that single outcome.

 Similarly, instead of a `Die`, one can provide a `DiceCollection`, which will be converted to a single `Die` via the `sum` method.